When Will You Feel Like You Have Enough?

 Let Go of the Mold

 Stop allowing low standards to be your identity.
-There may be a part of you scared of failure, so don’t challenge yourself.
+There may be a part of you scared of failure, so you don’t challenge yourself.
 You might also be afraid to be bigger than what people want you to be.
 It isn’t your responsibility to fit into a mold.
 It is your birthright to break the mold if that means you can be exactly who you are.
 I think many struggle with being themselves because they believe, If people knew who I was, they wouldn’t like me.
 But wouldn’t it be better to be understood than liked?
 We can’t allow our inner critic to keep us from being who we are.

 How Fear Disguises Itself as Safety